Rail accident fatalities in the EU

 Railway safety data are collected by the European Union Agency for Railways (hereafter ERA) through the Common Safety Indicators (CSIs) since 2006.
 However, the Member States were only obliged to follow common definitions since 2010, thus only data from 2010 onwards are fully harmonised.
 As soon as the data are consolidated, these are published through the ERAs ERAIL database and their website (see also Methodological Notes).
 Eurostat publishes ERA’s data through its dissemination database.
 This article highlights selected elements.

-The number of railway accidents has been declining between 2007 and 2015 (see Figure 2).
-At EU level (however without Croatia and Luxembourg for time series consistency), the number has been reduced by well over a half since 2007 (from 3 811 to 1 781 accidents).
-In 2015, the decrease compared with the previous year was particularly marked (-13 %), but not in all categories: the numbers of collisions and fires in rolling stock have barely decreased (data not shown).
+The number of railway accidents has been declining between 2010 and 2016 (see Figure 2).
+At EU level, the number has been reduced by 22% since 2010 (from 2 291 to 1 787 accidents).
+In 2015, the decrease compared with the previous year was particularly marked (-13 %) and its continues in 2016 with a slight decrease of 1 % compared to 2015, but not in all categories: the numbers of accidents to persons by rolling stock in motion (excl. suicides) and fires in rolling stock have increased (data not shown).

 Please note that accident figures are only directly comparable from 2010 onwards after the application of common definitions.
 Prior to 2010, Belgium, Poland and Slovakia typically reported all railway accidents, instead of the significant accidents only.
 This has led to a lower count in several categories of accidents since 2010.

-Looking at the detailed 2015 figures (Table 1), the largest single category of accidents at EU-28 level are accidents to persons caused by rolling stock in motion, representing 57 % of all accidents.
-Typically, these are accidents involving persons that are on the railway tracks ( unauthorised persons or trespassers) and are then hit by a running train.
-Accidents at level crossings, including pedestrians, is the other important category, with a total number of 469 accidents (26 % of the total).
-Together, these accidents represent 83 % of the total number of significant accidents.
+Looking at the detailed 2016 figures (Table 1), the largest single category of accidents at EU-28 level are accidents to persons caused by rolling stock in motion, representing 60 % of all accidents.
+Typically, these are accidents involving persons that are on the railway tracks (unauthorised persons or trespassers) and are then hit by a running train.
+Accidents at level crossings, including pedestrians, is the other important category, with a total number of 433 accidents (24 % of the total).
+Together, these accidents represent 84 % of the total number of significant accidents.

-Table 1 also shows that Poland and Germany have registered the highest number of accidents; both countries having a share of 17 % of all accidents recorded in the EU-28 in 2015.
-With a total of 156 accidents, the much smaller Member State, Hungary had a share of 8.6 %.
-In Luxembourg not a single accident was reported while in Ireland only one accident occurred (a collision).
-The Channel Tunnel is listed as a separate entity as a distribution between France and the United Kingdom cannot be made.
+Table 1 also shows that Poland and Germany have registered the highest number of accidents; both countries together having a share of 32 % of all accidents recorded in the EU-28 in 2016.
+With a total of 162 accidents, the much smaller Member State, Hungary had a share of 9 %.
+In Ireland not a single accident was reported while in Luxembourg only two accidents occurred (a collision and a level crossing accident).

-When observing the 2007-2015 time span at the level of the EU (without Croatia and Luxembourg – see Figure 3), a general downward trend is noted.
-This trend is noticeable despite occasional year-to-year scatter: whereas the average annual decrease of the total number of seriously injured persons amounted to an average 8.6 % per year, those in the category of railway passengers and railway employees show a stronger decrease (-13 % and -10 % annually on average, respectively).
+When observing the 2010-2016 time span at the level of the EU (see Figure 3), a general downward trend is noted.
+This trend is noticeable despite occasional year-to-year scatter: whereas the average annual decrease of the total number of seriously injured persons amounted to an average 11.4 % per year until 2015, the year 2016 put an end to the constant enhancement observed over the years with a significant increase of 14.1%.
 The peak in the railway passengers curve registered in 2010 is notably influenced by the severe train collision at Buizingen (Belgium), with 171 persons seriously injured.
-Also, without the most serious single train accident of 2013, the derailment of a high-speed train in Santiago de Compostela (Spain), this decrease would have been more gradual.
+In 2016, this category registered a significant increase of 76.1 % for the number of injured persons compared to 2015.

 Far fewer persons were injured in the other types of accidents.
-Train collisions claimed 23 seriously injured persons in 2015 (the same number as reported in 2014).
-In 16 Member States, there were no cases of persons injured in train collisions.
+Train collisions claimed 77 seriously injured persons in 2016, a large increase of 221% compared to 2015.
+In thirteen Member States, there were no cases of persons injured in train collisions.
 The comparison of seriously injured persons between countries may be slightly biased due to differences in reporting regimes.
-Although 77 train derailments were registered at the level of the EU-28 in 2015, not a single person was seriously injured or killed in such accidents.
+Concerning train derailments, 68 accidents were registered at the level of the EU-28 in 2016, and 27 persons was seriously injured or killed in such accidents.

 Figure 1 at the beginning of this article shows the absolute number of persons killed in railway accidents.
 Only a fraction of the registered fatalities are actually railway passengers.
-The total number of fatalities has gradually declined from 1 517 persons in 2007 to 948 persons in 2015 (EU aggregate without Croatia and Luxembourg to ensure equal comparison), a decrease of 37 %.
-Focusing on 2015, fatalities in the category “Unauthorised persons” (see Table 3) expectedly remain the largest group of victims, with 591 cases in 2015 (61 % of the total), followed by “Level crossing users” with 288 deaths (30 %).
+The total number of fatalities has gradually declined from 1 270 persons in 2010 to 964 persons in 2016, a decrease of 24 %.
+Focusing on 2016, fatalities in the category “Unauthorised persons” (see Table 3) expectedly remain the largest group of victims, with 600 cases in 2016 (62 % of the total), followed by “Level crossing users” with 255 deaths (26 %).
 Railway passenger fatalities constitute a minor share in both 2011 and 2012, when the proportion was only 3 %; in 2013, however, the 97 fatalities reported represented close to 9 % of the total number of killed.
 This increase is solely attributable to the aforementioned accident in Santiago de Compostela in July 2013, with 79 fatalities (representing all of Spain’s fatalities in the category “Railway passengers” and 81 % of the fatalities in that category at EU-28 level that year).
-In 2014, the share of railway passengers in the total number of fatalities was 1.4 % whilst in 2015 it amounted to 2.8 % (27 deaths among a total of 963).
+In 2014, the share of railway passengers in the total number of fatalities was 1.4 % whilst in 2015 it amounted to 2.8 % (27 deaths among a total of 962).
+In 2016, this share was 4.6 % (44 deaths among a total of 964).

 Rail transport remains a very safe mode of transport.
 The European Union Agency for Railways has estimated that for the period 2010-2014, the fatality risk for passengers travelling on board of trains was 0.14 fatalities per 1 000 million train-kilometres at the level of the EU (with some Member States having a significantly higher risk than others) and hence by one third lower compared to the risk for a bus/coach passenger, but at least twice as high as that for commercial aircraft passenger (see: “Railway Safety Performance in the European Union – 2016”).